-You should anticipate the need for help at home for the first few weeks after surgery and make arrangements for a ride home from the hospital.
+Most shoulder arthroscopy is done on an outpatient basis, which means you get to go home the day of surgery!
+You should anticipate the need for help at home for the first few weeks and make arrangements for a ride home after surgery.